 Russian Naval Base at Tartus / Tartous

 ImageSat International reported on the disappearance of most of the Russian Naval Forces from Tartus Port, Syria.
-Those missing naval vessels have now been deployed at sea due to possible near-future strikes.
+Those missing naval vessels had been deployed at sea due to possible near-future strikes.
 Only one Kilo class submarine remained.
 As proof, two satellite images are shown.
 A berth is photographed on one of which several warships are moored (including the frigate Admiral Grigorovich) and supply vessels, as well as two Varshavyanka class submarines.
 On the second frame, dated April 11, it is clear that the detachment, with the exception of one submarine, left the port.
 The company claimed that the ships are withdrawn to sea because of probable shelling of the territory of Syria by the countries of the West.

 Russian President Vladimir Putin introduced 13 December 2017 an agreement with Syria on expanding the territory of the logistics center of the Russian Navy in Tartus for 49 years.
 Information about this is placed in the Duma electronic database.
 "This agreement is valid for 49 years and is automatically extended for the subsequent 25-year periods, if neither party notifies in writing, through diplomatic channels, at least one year before the expiry of the next period, of its intention to terminate it" , the document says.